 Maryland State House – 1 hour from DC:

-In Annapolis, the Maryland State House is the oldest U.S. state capitol in continuous use, where George Washington resigned his commission in 1783.
+In Annapolis, I toured the Maryland State House, the oldest U.S. state capitol still in use.
+You’ll stand in the same room where George Washington resigned his commission in 1783—it’s a moment that brings American history vividly to life.

 1 - 2 Hours from DC by Car